 Treatment varies depending on what’s triggering your breakdowns.
 In general, though, it will focus on individual therapy and medical care if appropriate.
 You’ll also learn how to manage stress in healthier ways and process any past trauma that may contribute to mental health crises.

 Different types of therapy are useful for managing specific symptoms and mental illnesses.
 Most start with a foundation in behavioral therapy, which involves recognizing, managing, and changing negative behaviors and thoughts.
-This kind of therapy can be adjusted to focus on healing from trauma, managing stress, stabilizing moods, controlling and lessening anxiety, and managing substance use.
+This kind of therapy can be adjusted to focus on healing from trauma, managing stress, stabilizing moods, and controlling and lessening anxiety.

 Why Choose Helix Treatment Centers for Nervous Breakdown Treatment?

 A nervous breakdown makes you feel scared, out of control, and detached.
 What you need to heal is more than just effective and expert treatment.
 You also need an environment that is safe and nurturing.
 At Helix, you’ll share the facility with just a handful of other female residents.
 The setting is serene and quiet, and the feeling is of a community of support, not a hospital.

 It’s especially important to choose residential treatment if you have severe breakdowns, if you aren’t functioning at work or home, if you have self-harmed or thought about suicide, and if you have tried other solutions or treatments that haven’t been effective.